giuliop/HermesVault-frontend/README.md

 While the HermesVault smart contracts are fully permissionless and decentralized, this frontend is a hosted website and a centralized entity, so it is subject to the laws and regulations of the jurisdiction it operates in.

 For that purpose, the frontend stores receipts that could be used to link back specific withdrawals to the original deposits if so compelled by law enforcement.
+These receitps are encrypted with a secret key not stored on the server, so even if the database is compromised or leaked this information is safe.

 In any case, the frontend can NEVER access users' funds, which are always 100% controlled by the users only.
+That's why if you lose your secret note nobody can help you retrieve your tokens.

 There are three ways you can lose your funds:
 1) You lose your secret note